Buzz Osborne

-Roger "Buzz" Osborne (born March 25, 1964), also known as King Buzzo, is an American guitarist, vocalist and songwriter.
+Roger "Buzz" Osborne (born March 25, 1964), also known as King Buzzo, is an American guitarist, vocalist, and songwriter.
 He is a founding member of the rock band Melvins, as well as Fantômas and Venomous Concept.

 Biography

-Born in Morton, Washington, Osborne is of English, Italian and Jewish descent.
-He moved to Montesano, Washington at the age of 12.
+Born in Morton, Washington, Osborne moved to Montesano, Washington at the age of 12.
 He first started listening to the music of Aerosmith and Ted Nugent, then became greatly interested in punk rock after a few years.
 In the early 1980s, Osborne founded the Melvins with Matt Lukin and Mike Dillard who all attended Montesano High School (Wheeler Building) where he graduated in 1982.
 The Melvins began playing fast hardcore punk after Osborne was introduced to bands such as Black Flag, Flipper, and MDC by a friend.
 When Dillard left the band in 1984, Dale Crover was recruited, and the band's rehearsals moved to a back room of Crover's parents' house in Aberdeen, Washington.
 They began to play slower and "heavier" songs.

 In 1986, the band released their Six Songs EP on C/Z Records (later re-released as Eight Songs, 10 Songs and as 26 Songs in 2003 on Ipecac Recordings) that was recorded live to a two-track.
 In October 1986, they recorded their first full album, Gluey Porch Treatments, at Studio D in Sausalito, California, which was released in 1987 on Alchemy Records (and later re-released as a bonus on the CD version of their second album Ozma on Boner Records and in 1999 on Ipecac Recordings with some garage demos).

 In 1988, Osborne, with Crover, relocated to San Francisco, California where the band recorded their next album, Ozma, in May 1989.
 It was released later that year.